dilnoza92/chemical_shifts/README.rst

 How to run the code with inputs given in the terminal
 --------
 This package genereates a 2d NOESY spectrum of plumed chemical shifts.
 In this example cs-cs-100.dat in final_project folder has the plumed outputs.
 The package computes NOEs and makes a plot of it and save it as final_project.png.
 Another file that is needed is called COLVARN_outputs has the labels of atoms from which the NOEs are computed.
+The package is parallelized for faster calculations.